f5devcentral/f5-agility-labs-xc/docs/class7/images/module3/task1.rst

    |module3-vscode-cline-save-file.png|

-4. Cline command execution requets and Pytest tests.
+4. Cline command execution requests and Pytest tests.

    During implementation, Cline may run commands and execute pytest to validate the work.

    |module3-vscode-cline-run-command.png|

-   Cline will also run Pytesr as described on Module 0:
+   Cline will also run Pytest as described in Module 0:

    |module3-vscode-cline-pytest-failed.png|